athyagat/layback/README.md

        call[high].bit_rate_data[numBlock-1]    = 0.100;

-Low, medium, and high loads are randomly choosen in a uniform fashion.
+Low, medium, and high loads are randomly chosen in a uniform fashion.

 The fb nodes id's are placed as below